lit/lit/packages/reactive-element/README.md

 Chrome, Safari, Opera, Firefox, Edge.
 In addition, Internet Explorer 11 is also supported.

-Edge and Internet Explorer 11 require the web components polyfills and the `polyfill-support` module included in the package.
+Edge and Internet Explorer 11 require the web components polyfills and the `polyfill-support` module included in this package.

 ```html
 <script src="node_modules/@webcomponents/webcomponentsjs/webcomponents-loader.js"></script>